Identifying those at risk

 ANRQ Questionnaire with family violence, drug and alcohol use and postnatal items (recommended for use postnatally).

-iCOPE is an innovative digital screening platform that incorporates both the Antenatal Risk Questionnaire and the Edinburgh Postnatal Depression Scale.
+iCOPE is an innovative digital screening platform that health professionals can use to support their perinatal mental health risk assessment.
+It incorporates both the Antenatal Risk Questionnaire and the Edinburgh Postnatal Depression Scale.

-iCOPE ensures 100% accuracy in scoring, provides automated tailored clinician and patient reports and resources, and facilitates efficient, cost-effective and private screening.
+iCOPE ensures 100% accuracy in scoring.
+It also provides automated tailored clinician and patient reports and resources.
+Furthermore, iCOPE facilitates efficient, cost-effective and private screening.
 Find out today about how you can make the switch to digital screening:

-Following assessment of risk factors, health professionals also need to be able to identify when follow-up care is required.
+Health professionals also need to be able to identify when follow-up care is required after the assessment of perinatal mental health risk factors.

 The figure below provides guidance based on outcomes from a psychosocial assessment.